Fallopian tube cancer is a type of cancer that begins in one or both of the fallopian tubes.

 - How big is my cancer and where exactly is it?

-- Is my daughter more likely to have fallopian tube cancer if I have it?
+- Is my child more likely to have fallopian tube cancer if I do?

-- What if I want to become pregnant?
+- What if I still want to have children?

 - What will my abdomen look like after treatment?